 FICO also states that high score achievers have an average of seven credit card accounts in their credit files, whether open or closed.

-If you are looking to improve your credit mix statistics, adding authorized user tradelines can increase the total number of accounts and help diversify one’s credit file.
+If you are looking to improve your credit mix statistics, consider ways to increase the total number of accounts and the variety of account types in your credit file.

 850 scorers also have installment loans in their credit files.
 According to Experian, the average mortgage debt for consumers with exceptional credit scores (800 or above) is $208,617.
 In addition, people who have FICO scores of 850 have an average auto-loan debt of $17,030.